 We work in mainstream schools in North Tyneside.

-We provide an advice and consultation service for school staff in special schools.
+We provide an advice and consultation service for school staff in ARP's and special schools.
 This includes access to the team’s training workshops and resources to address difficulties with sound awareness, phonics, reading and spelling.

 What Do We Provide?

 Assessments of children referred to us by mainstream schools.

 Written reports and recommendations for schools and parents/carers.